Welcome to today's edition of the Rush 24-7 podcast.

 Hi, Rush.

-I'm so happy to talk to you and keep doing what you're doing.
+I'm so happy to talk to you.

 You're the most objective host out there.

-Um I have a bit of a problem with Mr. Cruz.
+I have a bit of a problem with Mr. Cruz.

-He was more than happy to take all the votes that it got him in Utah, and I never once heard him denounce, you know, or defend Mrs. Trump.
+He was more than happy to take all the votes that it got him in Utah.

-But yet, you know, he reaps the benefits, but he doesn't take any of the blame, and he never has to.
+But yet, you know, he reaps the benefits, but he doesn't take any of the blame.

 He can always afford to take the high road because he's got all his attack dogs out there doing the work for him.

-Um it the his supporters, the same thing.
+His supporters, the same thing.

-It's been this these photographs of Mrs. Trump have been out there.
+These photographs of Mrs. Trump have been out there.

-The Ted Cruz APAC for Ted Cruz puts up the photo of Melania Trump practically nude that offends Donald, causes him to react.
+The Ted Cruz APAC for Ted Cruz puts up the photo of Melania Trump, practically nude, that offends Donald, causes him to react.

-I did nothing to do with that.
+I had nothing to do with that.

 I had nothing to do with it.